-Properties of eligible applicants will undergo the Program's Property Risk Assessment to determine the most appropriate award type.
+Eligible applicants' properties will undergo the Program's PRA to determine the most appropriate award type.
 This determination is based on the following factors:

-- Location of property and level of geographical risk; - Current conditions of the property; - Required mitigation measures for the structure; and - Current value of the damaged structure (if applicable).
+- Location of property and level of geographical risk; - Current property conditions; - Required mitigation measures for the structure; and - Current value of the damaged structure (if applicable).